We prepare agribusiness plans and train groups on value addition of farm produce.

 Our Products and Services

-Our Executive Committee includes agronomists, animal scientists and agribusiness development advisers among others.
+Our Executive Committee consists of agronomists, environment conservationists animal scientists, agribusiness advisers among others.